max0x7ba/atomic_queue/README.md

 ## Ping-pong benchmark
 One thread posts an integer to another thread and waits for the reply using two queues.
 The benchmarks measures the total time of 100,000 ping-pongs, best of 10 runs.
 Contention is minimal here to be able to achieve and measure the lowest latency.
 Reports the average round-trip time.

+# Contributing
+The project uses `.editorconfig` and `.clang-format` to automate formatting.
+Pull requests are expected to be formatted using these settings.

 Copyright (c) 2019 Maxim Egorushkin.
 MIT License.
 See the full licence in file LICENSE.

 [1]: https://max0x7ba.github.io/atomic_queue/html/benchmarks.html